 If you’re ready to roll up your sleeves, there’s a bounty of farms, orchards and prime Greenbrier Valley grazing land that’s reconnecting us with our “roots” and the food we eat.

 YOU PICK FARMS.
 Like to have your “pick” of things to do?
 No, really!
 We’re talking about you-pick farms.
 Sunset Berry Farm specializes in West Virginia’s sweetest strawberries, with a festival in their honor every Memorial Day weekend.
 It’s all hands on deck when making a jaunt up to the White Oak Blueberry Farm.
 There are rows and rows of these tiny purple orbs—it’s hard to stop with one bucket!
-During fall harvest season, Lewisburg Lanterns and The Hanna Farmstead embrace the season with you-pick pumpkin patches, corn mazes, wagon rides and other “down on the farm” fun.
+During fall harvest season, The Hanna Farmstead embraces the season with you-pick pumpkin patches, corn mazes, wagon rides and other “down on the farm” fun.

 FLOWER PATCHES.
 Tiptoe through the tulips… oops, we mean blooming sunflower fields, button-shaped dahlias and vibrant zinnias.
 The Hanna Farmstead has an extensive array of these floral fields, making the perfect outdoor photo booth.
 The Sunset Berry Farm West Virginia Sunflower Festival on Labor Day pays homage to the cheeriest of flowers.
 From the petite to the towering, you can catch the best smiles in this field of autumn posies.